apache/beam/sdks/python/apache_beam/yaml/README.md

 some kind of windowing is typically required.
-Beam's [windowing](https://beam.apache.org/documentation/programming-guide/#windowing) and [triggering](https://beam.apache.org/documentation/programming-guide/#triggers) can be be declared using the same WindowInto transform available in all other SDKs.
+Beam's [windowing](https://beam.apache.org/documentation/programming-guide/#windowing) and [triggering](https://beam.apache.org/documentation/programming-guide/#triggers) can be declared using the same WindowInto transform available in all other SDKs.

 ```
 pipeline:
   type: chain
+  streaming: true
   transforms:
     - type: ReadFromPubSub
       config: